wonderbirds-katas/AdventOfCode2022/Day07NoSpaceLeftOnDevice/README.md

 ### Get Lua by Using a Visual Studio Code Dev Container

-If you don't have Lua, then use the configured [Dev Container](https://code.visualstudio.com/docs/devcontainers/create-dev-container) for Visual Studio Code.
+If Lua is not installed on your system, then use the configured [Dev Container](https://code.visualstudio.com/docs/devcontainers/create-dev-container) for Visual Studio Code.
 Run the command **Dev Containers: Open Folder in Container** from the Visual Studio Code command palette to start a a lua ready terminal.
 From there you can run the application.